johnthagen/python-blueprint/README.rst

-its own, but when the ``coverage`` tox environment is run (e.g. ``tox`` or ``tox -e -coverage``), coverage from all unit test environments is combined into a single data file and an HTML report is generated in the ``htmlcov`` folder showing each source file and which lines were executed during unit testing is generated in Open ``htmlcov/index.html`` in a web browser to view the report.
+its own, but when the ``coverage`` tox environment is run (e.g. ``tox`` or ``tox -e -coverage``), coverage from all unit test environments is combined into a single data file and an HTML report is generated in the ``htmlcov`` folder showing each source file and which lines were executed during unit testing.
+Open ``htmlcov/index.html`` in a web browser to view the report.
 Code coverage reports help identify areas of the project that are currently not tested.

 Code coverage is configured in the ``.coveragerc`` file.